quadrefolio/ACL/README.md

   <img src="https://img.shields.io/badge/Streamlit-UI-red.svg" alt="Streamlit">
 </p>

+## 💡 What is LuxStay AI?

+**LuxStay AI** is a smart chatbot that helps you find the perfect hotel and check visa requirements for any country.
+Simply chat with it naturally like "Find me a 5-star hotel in Paris" or "Do I need a visa from USA to France?" and it understands what you need.

+**How it works:**
+- Uses a **Knowledge Graph** (Neo4j) to store hotel data, reviews, and visa information as connected nodes
+- Employs **AI embeddings** to understand the meaning of your questions, not just keywords
+- Leverages **GPT-4** to generate natural, conversational responses
+- Combines structured data (database queries) with AI intelligence for accurate, context-aware recommendations

+**In simple terms:** Traditional search engines match keywords, but LuxStay AI understands intent.
+It knows "cheap hotel near Eiffel Tower" means you want a budget-friendly hotel in Paris with proximity to landmarks, and finds exactly that by connecting the dots in its knowledge graph.

+---

 An intelligent hotel recommendation and visa information system built with **Graph Retrieval-Augmented Generation (GraphRAG)** technology.
 This project leverages Neo4j knowledge graphs, OpenAI embeddings, and advanced NLP techniques to provide personalized hotel recommendations and visa requirement information through an interactive chat interface.

 ## 🌟 Features